jjnether/obsidian_backup/jnetherton/_TO DO.md

 	- also 108630/108631
 	- edit program for trident and throw in production folder @{2024-12-31}
 - [ ] **General Work**
-	- K&W SHIP TO ADDRESS AND POINT OF CONTACT AND PHONE NUMBER
-	- MP Test Plan
 	- MP GWI
 	- Buy GW goodies for MP
 	- Put an SA hold on the meralco trident to test it?
 	- Email Dan W MP agenda
-	- Elk Grove - load goose files
 	- Ft Meade Testing
 	- Default 487 overcurrent program
 	- MP auto close changes testing